LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

-[^1]: [Apdex](https://en.wikipedia.org/wiki/Apdex) (Application Performance Index) is an open standard developed by an alliance of companies for measuring performance of software applications.
+[^1]:[Apdex](https://en.wikipedia.org/wiki/Apdex) (Application Performance Index) is an open standard developed by an alliance of companies for measuring performance of software applications.
-[^2]: These standards are based onGoogle's [Lighthouse Scoring Calculator](https://googlechrome.github.io/lighthouse/scorecalc/) and their criteria for a score of 90&mdash;which is the minimum for what they consider a "good" site.
+[^2]:These standards are based onGoogle's [Lighthouse Scoring Calculator](https://googlechrome.github.io/lighthouse/scorecalc/) and their criteria for a score of 90&mdash;which is the minimum for what they consider a "good" site.